jacobcantwell/aws-educate/content/10_aws_educate/_index.md

 weight = 10
 +++

-You will need to creat an AWS Educate account for the Puppy Challenge.
+You will need to create an AWS Educate account for the Puppy Vision Challenge.

 Sign Up to AWS Educate by following the instructions in this PDF. [ Insert link to AWS Educate ]